 NOTE: A penalty kick being the punishment for an infringement which would otherwise be given a direct free kick restart, the kicker is allowed that same latitude in performing this kick as would be given in performing a free kick restart.
-Based on new guidance from the International Board, referees should not consider various deceptive maneuvers to be a violation of Law 14.
-They should ensure that the run to the ball is initiated from behind the ball and the kicker is not using deception to delay unnecessarily the taking of the kick.
+Based on new guidance from the International Board, referees should not consider various deceptive maneuvers by the kicker to be a violation of Law 14.
+They should ensure that the run to the ball is initiated from behind the ball and the kicker is not using deception to delay unnecessarily the taking of the kick, and the kicker is not making any hand or arm gesture which, in the opinion of the referee, is intended to distract or misdirect the goalkeeper.

-Cautions should not be given for first offenses under Law 14.
-This includes failure by members of either team to maintain their required positions before the ball is in play, infringements by the kicker prior to the penalty kick being taken, or the goalkeeper who infringes on the requirement not to come off the goal line prior to the penalty kick being taken.
+Except for misconduct by the kicker, cautions should not be given for first offenses under Law 14.
+This includes failure by members of either team to maintain their required positions before the ball is in play or the goalkeeper who infringes on the requirement not to come off the goal line prior to the penalty kick being taken.
 In all cases, referees should caution for persistent infringement if the same player infringes the requirement again.
 (See Advice 14.10.)